• STAR-Click Nascent Transcript Capture and Library Preparation Kit

 1. Culture and RNA extraction

-1. EU incubation (different conditions for different samples)
+1. EU incubation (different conditions are used for different samples)

 1.1 EU incubation of cell samples

 When the cell density is 70-90% or the cell density meets the requirements of the experimental design, EU incubation is performed.
 Use complete culture medium to dilute EU.
-The final concentration of common cell EU is 1 mM and incubate for 2 hours.
-Or according to literature reports, the final concentration of EU and incubation time can also be adjusted.
-For the first experiment, a preliminary experiment can be performed according to the recommended EU dose and time; for example, after the cells in the T25 flask have their culture medium removed, the prepared culture medium containing 1 mM EU is added to the culture flask and incubated for 2 hours. * Follow step 2 for subsequent experiments.
+The final concentration of EU used in common cells is 1 mM and incubate for 2 hours.
+Alternatively, the final concentration of EU and incubation time can be adjusted according to literature reports.
+For the first experiment, a preliminary experiment can be performed according to the recommended EU dose and time; for example, after removing the culture medium of the cells in the T25 flask, add the prepared culture medium containing 1 mM EU to the culture flask and incubate for 2 hours. * Follow step 2 for subsequent experiments.
 The following table shows the recommended EU dose and time for testing:

 According to the animal's body weight, the injection or gavage can be performed.
-EU can be prepared with PBS to a certain concentration at a dosage of 200-400 mg/kg, and then injected or gavaged.
+EU can be prepared with PBS to a certain concentration at a dosage of 200-400 mg/kg and injected or gavaged.
 The specific dosage is related to the type of animal used, weight and method of use.
 You can refer to relevant literature.
-For example, it is recommended to explore the concentration of EU for the first time, or directly use a concentration of 200 mg/kg for testing.
-After 4 hours, * Or after an appropriate time determined by the specific experiment, quickly kill the mouse and remove the desired tissue.
-Follow step 2 in 1 for subsequent experiments.
+For example, when using for the first time, it is recommended to explore the concentration of EU or directly use a concentration of 200 mg/kg for testing.
+After 4 hours, * Alternatively, after an appropriate time determined for the specific experiment, quickly sacrifice the mouse and remove the desired tissue.
+Proceed with subsequent experiments according to step 2 in step 1.

-*Experiments have been verified on common animal models such as mice, rats, ground squirrels, and rabbits.
+*Experimentally verified in common animal models such as mice, rats, ground squirrels, and rabbits.

 1.3 EU incubation of plant samples